RV Evardone

-Ralph Vincent Maniago Evardone, known as RV Evardone, (born February 14, 2000) is a Filipino politician who is the governor of Eastern Samar since 2025.
+Ralph Vincent Maniago Evardone (born February 14, 2000) is a Filipino politician who is the governor of Eastern Samar since 2025.
 He previously served as a member of the Eastern Samar Provincial Board.
 He is the son of former governor Ben Evardone.

 Early life and education

 Ralph Vincent Maniago Evardone was born on February 14, 2000, in Quezon City, Metro Manila.
 He had his elementary in the Ateneo de Manila Grade School.
 He was a former basketball varsity player during his days in the Ateneo, playing under multiple leagues.
 He also graduated in Ateneo De Manila University under the School of Management's program, Bachelor of Arts in Management Economics.
 He is the son of former Eastern Samar governor Ben Evardone.

 Political career

 Sangguniang Panlalawigan/Councilor

 Evardone ran for councilor of Sulat under Partido Demokratiko Pilipino.
 In the elections, he gained 8,119 votes, 77.01 percent of the votes.
 Due to this, he gained 1st place.
 He was the president of the Eastern Samar chapter of the Philippine Councilors League.
 Due to this, he became a board member.
-On July 4, 2024, he teamed up with Philippine Daily Inquirer and Department of Education, making a program named "INQskwela".
+On July 4, 2024, he teamed up with the Philippine Daily Inquirer and Department of Education, making a program named "INQskwela".